 Financial Obligations and Holds

 University offices, including but not limited to the Library, may request that a student reimburse the University for an item that was not returned, returned late or damaged; or they may impose other charges.
-The requesting office may ask the Student Account Services Office to post this charge to the student's account.
+The requesting office may ask the Student Account Services Office to post this charge to the student’s account.
 Once posted it becomes an obligation to the student.
 Student Account Services will be able to provide general information concerning obligations.
 The student will be directed to the appropriate department in which to inquire about the obligation.
-Until all obligations are paid, or a written release from the originating office is received by the Student Account Services Office, a financial hold will be placed on academic records and the student is restricted from receiving University services, including but not limited to registration, grades, and transcripts.
-If the obligation continues to appear on the University reports, the student's name will be submitted to the Franchise Tax Board.
+Until all obligations are paid, or a written release from the originating office is received by the Student Account Services Office, a financial hold will be placed on academic records and the student is restricted from receiving University services, including but not limited to registration and grades.
+If the obligation continues to appear on the University reports, the student’s name will be submitted to the Franchise Tax Board.
 In this case, the student or former student, permanently loses the privilege of submitting checks as payment for fees or services.
-(Acceptable methods of payment are cash, cashiers' check or money order).
+(Acceptable methods of payment are cash, cashiers’ check or money order).
 The State then has the authority to withhold amounts owed to the University from any tax refund to which the student may be entitled.
-To pay your balance due - Cashier's Office, Brotman Hall 148.
-For information regarding the amount due call Student Account Services at (562) 985-8280.
+To pay your balance due - Cashier’s Office, Brotman Hall 148.
+For information regarding the amount due call Student Account Services at ((562) 985-5471 (option 3).

 Dishonored Checks / EChecks

 Students paying fees by personal check or Echeck are hereby given notice that if the unpaid check is returned dishonored to the University FOR ANY REASON, a $20.00 fee is charged to the student’s account.
 The University has no control whether the bank sends checks through a second time for clearing.
 The check should be honored upon first presentation to the bank.